-Highly liquid instruments with an original maturity of three months or less are classified as cash equivalents.
 The Company currently maintains cash and cash equivalent balances primarily at two financial institutions that are insured by the Federal Deposit Insurance Corporation ("FDIC").
 The Company's accounts at these institutions are insured, up to \$250,000, by the FDIC.
-As of June 30, 2023, the Company's bank balances exceeded the FDIC insurance limit in an amount of approximately \$1.8 million.
+As of September 30, 2023, the Company's bank balances exceeded the FDIC insurance limit in an amount of approximately \$0.
 To reduce its risk associated with the failure of such financial institutions, the Company evaluates at least annually the rating of the financial institutions in which it holds deposits.
-As of June 30, 2023 and December 31, 2022, the Company had cash and cash equivalents of \$8.2 million and \$8.3 million, including restricted cash, respectively.

 On March 12, 2023, Signature Bank ("SBNY") was closed by its state chartering authority, the New York State Department of Financial Services.
-On the same date the FDIC was appointed as receiver and transferred all customer deposits and substantially all of the assets of SBNY to Signature Bridge Bank, N.A., a full-service bank that is being operated by the FDIC.
-The FDIC, the U.S. Treasury, and the Federal Reserve jointly announced that all depositors of SBNY would be made whole, regardless of deposit insurance limits.
-The Company automatically became a customer of Signature Bridge Bank, N.A. as part of this action.
-Normal banking activities resumed on Monday, March 13, 2023.
-On March 29, 2023, the Company was advised by the FDIC that the Company's bank accounts would be closed on April 5, 2023 and any remaining funds as of that date would be distributed to the Company by check.
+On the same date the FDIC was appointed as receiver and transferred all customer deposits and substantially all of the assets of SBNY to Signature Bridge Bank, N.A., a full-service bank that is operated by the FDIC.
 All funds were transferred out of Signature Bridge Bank, N.A. by April 5, 2023.